airawat/cascading.accumulo/examples/sample3/ReadMe.txt

-The following are prep tasks and commands to run the sample program under the src directory.
-The program demonstrates how to transpose data in HDFS in a flat layout to an Accumulo layout, and write it back to HDFS
+The sample program in the “src” directory demonstrates how to transpose data in HDFS to an Accumulo-like/ish layout using Cascading, and write to HDFS.

+The following are steps/commands to create data,run the program, and view results.

 1. Create a file with some data
 ==================================